UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

     - Provides a workaround for the rclpy.init() conflict by allowing ROS2 commands to directly control the car without running inside manage.py.

 2. **The '''safety_override_node'''**
-    - Fuses inputs from LiDAR (/lidar_status) and camera (/camera_status) to make safety-critical driving decisions.
+    - Fuses inputs from LiDAR (/lidar_status) to make safety-critical driving decisions.

     - Implements rules such as stopping for obstacles, avoiding objects detected on the left or right, and slowing down when necessary.